Melanie Hall is an illustrator and painter living just north of New York City in the Hudson River Valley.

 A member of the Society of Illustrators and the Society of Children's Book Writers and Illustrators.

-Melanie teaches graduate level courses in children's book illustration at Marywood University in Scranton, Pennsylvania.
+Formerly a professor at Pratt Institute for more than ten years, Melanie teaches graduate level courses and workshops in children's book illustration at Marywood University in Scranton, Pennsylvania.